 - Large areas of body hives and itching

 What’s more, insect stings can trigger a toxic reaction.
 This means that your body wrongly perceives the insect venom to be a poison.
 The symptoms exhibited by your body after a toxic reaction are nearly similar to those of an allergic reaction.
 However, in extreme cases of toxic reactions, the affected individual may experience fainting spells, seizure, shock, or may even succumb to the reaction.

 What Can I Expect From My Doctor During My Insect Sting Allergy Consultation?

 During your visitation, your doctor will enquire about your latest encounter with insect stings.
 You will also need to inform your doctor about the number of stings you have had, the duration of those stings as well as the reactions from the stings.
-Depending on your situation, your doctor may need to carry out either skin prick test or blood test to help ascertain the specific insect sting allergy.
+Depending on your situation, your doctor may need to carry out an allergy test using either skin prick test or blood test to help ascertain the specific insect sting allergy.

 What Treatment Options Are Available for Insect Stings Allergy?

 Before we can talk about any treatment option, it is best to try to avoid any contact with stinging insects if possible.